aws-samples/alexa-skill-authentication/README.md

     ```
     **Note**: Replace the value of SKILL_ID.

-    This submission process may take about 90 minutes to complete, and once completed the skill will be available in the live stage.
+    This submission process may take about 90 minutes to complete and once completed the skill will be available in the live stage.

 ### Distribute as Private Skill
 Ensure that the Skill's Status is `Live` before executing this step.
 The final step is to distribute the skill to an Alexa for Business organization.
 To do this, you’ll need the ARN of the AWS account for the organization which you want to deploy the skill.
 Then enter the following command: